tariqhawis/tariqhawis.github.io/_posts/2021-11-23-mitm-attack-with-example.md

 Now your attack setup is done and what you need to do is waiting for your victim to make his move!

-Since you also acting as the victim, go back to the client machine and re-run the hello script again.
+Since you are also acting as the victim, go back to the client machine and re-run the hello script again.
 Now open the chat windows at the server to see what you have received.
 If your setup is correct you should see this:

 ![ettercap manipulate message](/img/posts/ettercap-manipulate_message.webp)